 Study sites.—Stonecats were collected from two Lake Champlain tributaries.
 The Great Chazy River which originates near Ellenburg, New York, and empties into northern Lake Champlain (44.93236N; 73.38537W) is approximately 86 km long and drains a watershed of 790 km2.
 The LaPlatte River is 24-km long, drains a 138 km2 watershed (Pelton et al. 1998), and enters Lake Champlain in Shelburne Bay, Vermont (44.39959N; 73.23385W).

-Data Collection.—Stonecats were collected from the lower 33 km of the Great Chazy River on 17-19 October 2012 as mortalities from a TFM lampricide treatment conducted on 16-18 October 2012.
+Data Collection.—Stonecats were collected from the lower 33 km of the Great Chazy River on 17-19 October 2012 as mortalities from a 3-trifluoromethyl-4-nitrophenol (TFM) lampricide treatment conducted on 16-18 October 2012.
+During the post-treatment assessment, teams of two biologists each scanned the banks, shallows, and other portions of the river where the bottom was visible to collect non-target mortalities.
 Additional specimens were collected from the Great Chazy River on 8-9 August 2011 and 15 November 2011, NY as part of a bioassay study (Calloway 2012).
 Stonecats were frozen as quickly as possible and returned to the lab where they were thawed and measured for standard (SL) and total lengths (TL) to the nearest mm before the dorsal spine was removed by cutting it just above the articulation point (Buckmeier et al. 2002; Manny et al. 2014; Fischer and Koch 2017).

 Spines were placed in boiling water to remove excess skin and flesh and then allowed to dry before being set in epoxy.
 One or two 0.5-mm sections were cut from the spine using a BuehlerTM low-speed isomet saw (Buehler, Lake Bluff, Illinois).
 Thin sections were glued to slides for viewing under an Olympus SZX9TM dissecting microscope using fiber optic transmitted light.
 Three readers blind to fish size independently estimated age by identifying annuli in the patterns of translucent and opaque zones of the sectioned spine.
 The three readers attempted to reach a consensus age if there were discrepancies among their estimated ages.
 If a consensus could not be reached then the fish was removed from further analysis.